yanghuafang/map-pose-former/docs/RESULTS.md

 bounded by `tanh` would simply have returned something small and wrong.

 That is a real cost of solving the geometry rather than learning it, and it is the argument for `mass` and for the trust head existing at all. **The trust head does not catch it**: it still reports 9.97 m on the frames it keeps.
-Feeding that to a filter would be worse than feeding it nothing, and M4 has to handle it — a gate on `mass` is the obvious candidate and it is not yet written.
+Feeding that to a filter would be worse than feeding it nothing, so `mass` is gated separately: a frame is kept only if the trust score passes *and* the assignment mass clears `min_mass`.

 ## M1 — the two pose heads, and a claim that did not survive